Damien Echols

-Damien Wayne Echols (born Michael Wayne Hutchison; December 11, 1974) is an American writer, best known as one of the West Memphis Three, a group of teenagers convicted of a triple murder.
-Upon his release from death row in 2011 under an Alford plea, Echols authored several autobiographies and spiritual books.
+Damien Wayne Echols (born Michael Wayne Hutchison; December 11, 1974) is an American author who first became known as one of three teenagers, the West Memphis Three, convicted of a triple murder in 1994 despite the lack of physical evidence connecting them to the crime and the dubious nature of the other evidence.
+Upon his release from death row in 2011 under an Alford plea, Echols authored several autobiographical and spiritual books.
 He has been featured in multiple books, documentaries, and podcasts about his spiritual works and the West Memphis Three case.

 Biography

 Early life

-Damien Wayne Echols was born on December 11, 1974.
+Damien Wayne Echols was born Michael Wayne Hutchison on December 11, 1974.
 He lived with his mother and father until their divorce, when he was 8.
 The family frequently moved and Echols would attend eight schools before the age of ten.

-At the age of 13, he changed his birth name from Michael Wayne Hutchinson, taking a new name and the last name of his stepfather Jack Echols.
+At the age of 13, he took a new name, with the last name of his stepfather Jack Echols.

-The family settled in Echols's home in West Memphis, Arkansas, where Echols attended school.
+The family settled in West Memphis, Arkansas, where Echols attended school.
 He was still in the ninth grade at the age of 17.

-Echols, with his habits of dressing in black and listening to heavy metal music, was a misfit within the local community.
+Echols, with his habit of dressing year round in a long black trenchcoat and an interest in witchcraft, was considered a misfit within the local community.
 He also wrote dark and expressive poems.

 The Robin Hood Hills murders

 In 1993, when Echols was 18, he was arrested along with Jason Baldwin (16) and Jessie Misskelley (17) for the murder of three eight-year-olds: Steve Branch, Michael Moore and Christopher Byers.
 They were convicted.
+No physical evidence connected Echols to the crime.

 On death row

 On March 19, 1994, Judge David Burnett sentenced Echols to death by lethal injection.
 On December 23, 1996, the Arkansas Supreme Court denied appeals from Echols and Baldwin.
 In May 1998, Echols won a hearing on charges that his defense counsel had been incompetent, but Judge Burnett ruled against him in June 1999.

 In 2007, new DNA testing became available that was not technologically possible at the time of the crime, and produced evidence that hairs found at the crime scene did not match Misskelley, Baldwin or Echols and possibly matched the stepfather of one of the victims.

 Based on this, the defendants asked Burnett for a new trial.
 In September 2008, Burnett denied retrials for all three saying the new evidence was "inconclusive".

 Echols spent his time on death row at the Varner Unit Supermax.

 In his first years, he studied Buddhism and was doing meditation five to seven hours a day.
-Later, he became interested in ceremonial magick.
-He spent most of the 18 years in prison studying magick.
+Later, he became interested in ceremonial magic.
+He spent most of the 18 years in prison studying magic.

 In 2005, he self-published his autobiography Almost Home with a foreword written by Margaret Cho.